Convection: Natural convection

 Natural convection will be more likely and more rapid with a greater variation in density between the two fluids, a larger acceleration due to gravity that drives the convection or a larger distance through the convecting medium.
 Natural convection will be less likely and less rapid with more rapid diffusion (thereby diffusing away the thermal gradient that is causing the convection) or a more viscous (sticky) fluid.

 The onset of natural convection can be determined by the Rayleigh number (Ra).

-Note that differences in buoyancy within a fluid can arise for reasons other than temperature variations, in which case the fluid motion is called gravitational convection (see below).
+Differences in buoyancy within a fluid can arise for reasons other than temperature variations, in which case the fluid motion is called gravitational convection (see below).
 However, all types of buoyant convection, including natural convection, do not occur in microgravity environments.
 All require the presence of an environment which experiences g-force (proper acceleration).

 The difference of density in the fluid is the key driving mechanism.
 If the differences of density are caused by heat, this force is called as "thermal head" or "thermal driving head."
 A fluid system designed for natural circulation will have a heat source and a heat sink.
 Each of these is in contact with some of the fluid in the system, but not all of it.
 The heat source is positioned lower than the heat sink.

-Most materials that are fluid at common temperatures expand when they are heated, becoming less dense.
-Correspondingly, they become denser when they are cooled.
+Most fluids expand when heated, becoming less dense, and contract when cooled, becoming denser.
 At the heat source of a system of natural circulation, the heated fluid becomes lighter than the fluid surrounding it, and thus rises.
 At the heat sink, the nearby fluid becomes denser as it cools, and is drawn downward by gravity.
 Together, these effects create a flow of fluid from the heat source to the heat sink and back again.